Final project: a useful implement for a person living with a disability

 b.
 Process

-Include at least six images to help tell about your process.
-Intersperse text and include captions as you see fit.
+as needed.
 The images may be photographs of a workspace, scans of notebook pages, screengrabs, or any other visual artifact that’s useful for your story.

 Discuss and analyze retrospectively the decisions you made, mistakes and discoveries along the way, and share any breakthrough (or breakdown!) moments you had.